Fence disputes are the most common type of dispute between neighbours. Disagreements over fences may relate to:

 Resolving problems: Enforcing the agreement

-If you reach an agreement with your neighbour using the processes in the Fences Act and a fencing notice, but your neighbour doesn’t do as agreed, or if your neighbour doesn’t do what the court ordered, there are provisions in the Fences Act that can be used to To make people obey a law or the terms of an agreement, using police powers or court orders. the agreement.
+If you reach an agreement with your neighbour using the processes in the Fences Act and a fencing notice, but your neighbour doesn’t do as agreed, or if your neighbour doesn’t do what the court ordered, there are provisions in the Fences Act that can be used to enforce the agreement.

 If your neighbour does not do what they said they would do, either within the time specified in the agreement, or within three months of making the agreement, you can carry out the fencing works that are the subject of the agreement and/or recover the money from your neighbour that they agreed to pay.